fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 ### Importing a W11 image into our MDT

-- download the desired ISO image of W11
+- download the desired ISO image(s) of W11
 - in the Deployment Workbench console, go to the newly created deployment share
 - right-click on "operating systems" to create a "Windows-11" folder into which we'll be able to import all our W11 images
 - then, right-click on "Windows-11" > import operating system
+- follow the wizard
+- once the import is over, select which versions of W11 we want to keep (Education, Pro, Enterprise, etc.) and delete the ones we don't need

+### Creating a task sequence

+- In the deployment share we've created inside the Deployment Workbench console:
+- right-click on "Task Sequences" to create a "Windows-11" folder
+- right-click on that folder > create a new task sequence
--
+- follow the wizard

 ---
 **sources**: